ThomasBury/AceBet/README.md

 4. **UI/UX Transformation**: Elevate the user experience with an engaging interface and intuitive interactions.
 5. **Deployment and Monitoring**: Deploy the app on a production server, and set up monitoring to keep an eye on its health and performance.
 6. **Continuous Improvement**: Regularly update and improve the app based on user feedback and changing requirements.
+7. **Documentation**: Create comprehensive documentation for the app, including user guides, API documentation, and troubleshooting guides.
+This will help users to get the most out of the app.
+Using Sphinx for instance.

 ## Conclusion